gitlabhq/gitlabhq/doc/ci/yaml/README.md

   - remote: 'https://gitlab.com/awesome-project/raw/master/.gitlab-ci-template.yml'
 ```

+At pipeline creation, remote `.gitlab-ci.yml` files are expanded to create
+pipelines with stages containing jobs and retried jobs.

 All nested includes will be executed without context as public user, so only another remote,
 or public project, or template is allowed.

 NOTE: **Note:**
-Changes to remote includes will not have effect on already created pipelines,
+Changes to remote includes will not affect already created pipelines.To have remote includes affect already
-because the include is being evaluated at the time of pipeline creation.
-This is when full definition of CI yaml is being expanded in order to create
-pipeline with stages with jobs.
-You always retry job that is already created,
-thus created after pipeline creation.
-To re-include all (thus re-evaluate the
-configuration), you have to re-create pipeline.
+created pipelines, recreate the pipeline.

 #### Nested includes